IAMlKeno/EJ-drupal_codetest/README.md

 ## TODO
 * ~~When displaying registered users, tally the total users registered~~
 * If a user chose not to register for the class, allow them to change their decision.
+* Is there a way to programmatically restrict where a block is shown?